 Portugal’s second largest metropolis is home to around 1.7 million people in its greater urban area.
 However the city itself can still feel quite sleepy, certainly in comparison to Lisbon and it only really livens up at the weekend.
 Therefore it may suit those looking for the benefits of living in a big city but with a slightly slower pace of life than you find in the capital.

-It is worth noting though that Porto has a significantly cooler and wetter climate than the other four cities featured in this article.
+It is worth noting though that Porto has a significantly cooler and wetter climate than the other four cities featured in this rundown of the best digital nomad destinations in Portugal.

 4. Lagos